Rochester Museum and Science Center

-The Rochester Museum & Science Center (RMSC) is a museum in Rochester, New York, dedicated to community education in science, technology and local history.
-The museum also operates the Strasenburgh Planetarium, located next to the museum, and the Cumming Nature Center, a 900 acre nature preserve near Naples, New York.
-The museum resides at 657 East Ave. and has a collection of 1.2 million artifacts.
+The Rochester Museum & Science Center (RMSC) is a prominent educational institution and regional tourist attraction in Rochester, New York.
+The RMSC offers hands-on community education in science, technology, regional history, and natural culture, it serves as a primary destination for families, student groups, and tourists in Western New York.
+The museum is located at 657 East Ave. and houses a collection of 1.2 million artifacts.
+The organization also operates the adjacent Strasenburgh Planetarium and the 850-acre Cumming Nature Center in Naples, New York.